google/syzkaller/README.md

  - add extra instrumentation on system call entry/exit (for a `CONFIG_KCOV` build)
  - add code to track and report per-task coverage information.

 KCOV is upstreamed in linux 4.6.
 For older kernels you need to backport commit [5c9a8750a6409c63a0f01d51a9024861022f6593](https://github.com/torvalds/linux/commit/5c9a8750a6409c63a0f01d51a9024861022f6593).
-The kernel should be configured with `CONFIG_KCOV` plus `CONFIG_KASAN` or `CONFIG_KTSAN`.
+The kernel should be configured with `CONFIG_KCOV`.

-(Note that if the kernel under test does not include support for all namespaces, the `dropprivs` configuration value should be set to `false`.)
+See [Kernel configs](https://github.com/google/syzkaller/wiki/Kernel-configs) for details on configuring kernel.

 ### QEMU Setup